Rapid Small Scale Oxidation Test: Investigation of Flavors and Encapsulate Flavoring Systems

 The significantly reduced measurement time and a high repeatability of the method represent its major advantages, allowing for quick and direct measurement of the oxidation stability for investigative research, incoming ingredients, and quality control.

-Trainer: Carolin Edinger
+Instructor: Carolin Edinger

 Dr. Carolin Edinger studied Chemistry at Johannes-Gutenberg University – Mainz and majored in organic chemistry.
 She earned her PhD for researching “Electrochemical Deoxygenation of Amides and Related Compounds at Decorated Lead Cathodes”.
 Since the beginning of 2016 Dr. Edinger has been working as Product Manager at Anton Paar.
 Matching her chemical education she is responsible for oxidation stability testing devices.
 Exploring application is one of her core businesses.